fermi-ad/grpc-name-service/README.md

   "status": "SERVING"
 }
 ```
+There is also a Health REST API you can access by going to  `[SERVER_URL]/q/health`.
+This is part of the `smallrye-health` Quarkus extension.
+See [documentation](https://quarkus.io/guides/smallrye-health#running-the-health-check) for more details.

 ## Notes about source code
 Source code is at `src/main/java/nameserver`.
 The main entry point is in `NameServiceImpl.java`, which defines the main gRPC service.
 Code uses Hiberate ORM to define the SQL data schema and handles interactions with the database.
 The Hibernate ORM entities are defined in the `nameserver/model`.